 Entrepreneurship Challenges and Benefits

 What is interesting in entrepreneurship?
 What do people get out of it and what should you expect if you make the leap of faith?
+How much does an entrepreneur make?
 Read through these stats to find out!

 According to startup facts gleaned from a report from the Startup Genome, roughly 70% of the 3200 surveyed startups failed because of premature scaling.
 These statistics about entrepreneurs show that spending more money than is essential for growth before actually getting your own piece of the market leads to disastrous results.